UiharuKazari2008/simple-storage-api/README.md

 Example: node ./index.js 8080 8443

 HTTPS support was added because homekit requires it, That being said HomeKit REQUIRES a actual valid trusted certificate.
 You can try loading the cert using a configuration profile on all homehubs or register a real cert with lets encrypt and setup a task to update that cert.
 Thats for you to figure out, but it works.

+That being said you need to name your certificate "cert" and your key "key".
+Of you can just change it in the code if your that lazy to rename.